 “Get it or regret it.”

-I read this line out loud to myself three times.
+I read this line out loud to myself 3 times.

 The line is catchy.
-More importantly, it targets “loss aversion” (the idea that humans are likely to take action to avoid losing something).
+More importantly, it targets “loss aversion” (the idea that humans are likely to act to avoid losing something).

-This email reminds customers that they only have one last shot before they get stuck with regret.
+This email advertising reminds potential customers that they only have 1 last shot before they get stuck with regret.

 Crafts make your house look nice.
 Regret makes you bitter.
 Would you rather get a pretty house or be bitter?

 You should mostly keep your diary to yourself, but getting personal once in a while can work—like in this email from Daniel DiPiazza of Rich20Something, an online platform that teaches you how to start an online business.